rdiaz02/Adios_Mendeley/README.md

 [JabRef](http://jabref.sourceforge.net/) uses for groups.
 Since the Zotero import can use JabRef's groups' information (see
 [this ZotPlus closed issue](https://github.com/ZotPlus/zotero-better-bibtex/issues/97)), you do not need to enter any of the folder/collection information by hand.
+The functions for doing all of this are defined in **sqlite-bibtex-functions.R**.

 These are the pieces of information I get from the Mendeley sqlite file